When Creating A Measure What Formula Language Do You Use

 • Customization: Python and R allow for a high degree of customization, enabling you to create tailored solutions for specific data analysis needs.

-• Integration with BI Tools: Python and R can be integrated with BI tools like Tableau and Power BI, allowing you to leverage their advanced capabilities within these platforms.
+• Integration with BI Tools: Python and R can be integrated with BI tools like Tableau and Power BI, allowing you to make use of their advanced capabilities within these platforms.

 Example Python Code (using Pandas):